 Since that post, I’ve discovered a couple more kitchen gadgets that I just love!
 The first is this little rice cooker.
 It only makes 3 cups of cooked rice, but I’ve found it’s the perfect size for us.
 While I do use it for rice sometimes, I’ve mostly used it to cook quinoa.
 With a non-stick interior and a removable bowl, clean-up is a snap.

-The second is one I’ve put on my Christmas list.
-(Okay, I’ll ‘fess up.
-I already bought it and put it on Bob’s side of the closet so he can give it to me!
-Do you do that too?)
-It’s a mini-food processor, and it’s just the about cutest thing I’ve ever seen.
+The second is a mini-food processor, and it’s just the about cutest thing I’ve ever seen.
 I’ve been totally into making homemade guacamole lately, and I think this is going to be the perfect tool.
 (Avocados, I’m coming for you.)

 The next kitchen gadget I’m going to try?
 The instant pot.
 This one is the perfect size for cooking in the empty nest.
 Have y’all gotten in on the craze?
-If so, please leave me a comment and give me some advice on how to get started.
-Do you think I should just go ahead and get this for myself for Christmas?
-Ya’ know, to help Bob out and all.
-Thoughts?
+I’m kinda embarrassed to tell you that I haven’t!
+If you have, please leave me a comment and give me some advice on how to get started.

 I’ve also fallen hard for a few other empty nester kitchen gadgets.
 I use this Handheld Spiralizer by oxo to make veggie noodles.
 (If you substitute veggie noodles for pasta it’s the equivalent of a nutritional home run.)
 This Immersion Hand Blender is just the best for making smoothies in the morning or frothing up some milk to top off your coffee.
 Finally, this Herb Mincer makes mincing cilantro (my favorite!) or other herbs super simple.
 You can also use it to make homemade salsa, which is the next thing on my list to try.
 Now if I can just have the self-control not to snag my mini-food processor from Bob’s side of the closet.
 Sigh.